transition-zero/tz-osemosys/docs/trade.md

 generation technologies.
 Optional, defaults to `None`.

-`availability_factor_min` `({region:{region:{year:float}}})` - Minimum availability factor for
+`capacity_factor_annual_min` `({region:{region:{year:float}}})` - Minimum annual capacity factor
-the trade route, percentage given as a decimal ranging from 0 to 1 for one trade direction.
+for the trade route, percentage given as a decimal ranging from 0 to 1 for one trade direction.
 I.e. the minimum fraction of the year that the trade route must operate for.
 Optional, defaults to `None`.

 `construct_region_pairs` `(bool)` - Boolean parameter which, is set as True, will take the given